bnums/muttycapsco/README.md

-# Pupper Hats E-commerce Site!
+# Welcome to MuttyCapsCo!

-This is a full stack app built by Aye Khine Bryan Num, Daisy Centeno, and Reuben Ramos!
+Hi there!
+We are Aye Khine Bryan Num, Daisy Centeno, and Reuben Ramos, and we are the founders and creators of MuttyCapsCo!

+Do you struggle with finding the perfect outdoor wear for your furry best friend?
+Well look no further, here you can browse our selections of fine clothing for all your furry friends needs.

+Our application allows for both guests and signed up users to browse and search through our inventory.
+After seeing something that you would like to purchase, You are able to add it to your shopping cart.
+From there you may continue to shop or proceed to a checkout page to purchase your product.

-# Local Development
+# Local Development (for developers)

 ## Getting Started